-From 5 – 10 March 2018, a display was held in Staffin Community Hall showcasing the research and proposals by Henry Castle and Lateral North for a contemporary memorial to acknowledge the nineteenth-century crofters’ land struggle in the Staffin area.
+This display will showcase artist Henry Castle and design collective Lateral North’s research and proposals for a contemporary memorial to acknowledge the nineteenth-century crofters’ land struggle in the Staffin area.

-Castle and Tom Smith (of Lateral North) spent the past year exploring the history and significance of the crofters’ uprisings which took place across twenty-three townships in the area.
-From conversations with local crofters, academics, studying archival documents, and visiting sites of significance, both have built on their initial ideas and the display was viewed as an opportunity to invite discussion from members of the community.
+Henry and Tom Smith (of Lateral North) have been exploring the history and significance of the crofters’ uprisings which took place across twenty-three townships in the area over the past year.
+From conversations with local crofters, academics, studying archival documents, and visiting sites of significance, both have built on their initial ideas and are keen to invite discussion around their proposals.